 Common in its namesake province, and rare everywhere else, most Thais have heard of pat mee khorat (ผัดหมี่โคราช), but few have ever eaten it.
 It’s a spicy stir-fried rice noodle dish often compared to pat thai.
-Popularized during a period of nationalism and rice shortages in the 1930s, pat thai’s origin story is well-documented, but just who created the dish and how is unknown.
+Popularized during a period of nationalism and rice shortages in the 1930s and 40s, pat thai’s origin story is widely told, though not well documented.
+(Just who created pat thai and when is a mystery.
+Prime Minister Phibunsongkhram is often credited as the popularizer of pat thai, or erroneously as its creator, though the extent of his involvement is debated: his son claims that he did promote it, while his daughter says he only encouraged eating noodles instead of rice.)
 While pat thai’s Chinese influence is unmistakable, so is its similarity to the much-older pat mee khorat; and frankly it’s hard to imagine that pat thai wasn’t directly adapted from it.
 Ask anybody from Khorat province about it and they will almost surely tell you that of course pat thai is a modified version of their beloved local dish.

 Khorat noodles are made with only rice flour (regular rice, not sticky rice) and water and are so tender they don’t need to be soaked before being tossed into the wok.
 When cooked, they come out soft and a little chewy.
 The noodles for pat thai are also made of rice, but include tapioca powder to firm them up.